syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example for accessing Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Access%20Worksheet).

 T>If the workbook contains multiple worksheet, then the parsing of the workbook will consume time.
 You can use **ExcelParseOptions****.****ParseWorksheetsOnDemand** in IWorkbooks.Open method which parses the worksheet only when it is accessed.
 This option can be used in a scenario where workbook contains multiple worksheets but you are going to use few worksheets among them.